juhanjarif/gridwise-llm/README.md

 Smart-campus energy optimization service.
-Given a 24-hour energy scenario plus 1-3 natural-language operator notes, it returns a machine-checkable interpretation of those notes and a valid, cost-minimized 24-hour battery
+Given a 24-hour energy scenario plus 1-3 natural-language operator notes, it returns a machine-checkable interpretation of those notes and a valid, cost-minimized 24-hour battery grid schedule.

-- grid schedule.

-Full behavior is defined by the organizer's Problem Statement; this README only covers running and testing this implementation.
+This README covers running and testing this implementation.

 ## Setup (clean environment quickstart)